 The browser app for Operations Dashboard for ArcGIS was updated in June 2016.
 It includes the following enhancements:

 Today, Operations Dashboard is a great app for monitoring your operations.
 But there is more to come!
 We are currently building the next generation of the app: a browser app that will be fully functional, with no need to download a Windows app.
 You have long requested the ability to author operation views in the browser, and with the next generation of the app you'll be able to!
 You'll see the layouts and docking of widgets that you love in the Windows app making their way into the browser.
 In addition, labels and smart mapping will be supported.
-Read more about it in our blog post or head to our product page and sign up to be notified of our pending beta.
+Read more about it in our blog post or join the beta.